 Slaughter and May is a leading international law firm with a worldwide corporate, commercial and financing practice.
 Globally, the firm has over 800 legal staff in its London, Hong Kong, Beijing and Brussels offices.
-Slaughter and May has a long-standing presence in Asia, and has 13 partners and over 40 lawyers in the Beijing and Hong Kong offices.
+It has a long-standing presence in Asia and has 12 partners and over 40 lawyers in the Beijing and Hong Kong offices.
 The firm has a premier financing practice and regularly advises on loan financing and financing of public takeovers, private acquisitions and asset purchases, debt issues and MTN programmes.
 The firm's expertise spans the breadth of the market, including investment grade corporate acquisition facilities, acquisition financing packages to support leveraged buyouts and entirely bespoke loan financing arrangements.
-Relevant clients include S.F.
-Holdings, Tencent Holdings, Allianz Real Estate, CK Asset Holdings, Hong Kong Exchanges and Clearing Limited, China Power International, SPIC, United Energy Group, PTT Exploration and Production Public Company Limited, China Investment Corporation, China Construction Bank, CICC, OCBC.
+Clients include S.F.
+Holdings, Tencent Holdings, Allianz Real Estate, CK Asset Holdings, Hong Kong Exchanges and Clearing Limited, China Power International, SPIC, United Energy Group, PTT Exploration and Production Public Company Limited, China Investment Corporation, China Construction Bank, CICC, and OCBC.

-The authors would like to thank their colleague Adrien Yeung for her assistance in preparing this chapter.
+The authors would like to thank their colleagues Kenny Lai and Jamie Yeung for their assistance in preparing this chapter.